louis-e/arnis/README.md

 ### How to find your bbox coordinates
 Use http://bboxfinder.com/ to draw a rectangle of your wanted area.
 Then copy the four box coordinates as shown below and use them as the input for the --bbox parameter.
 ![How to find area](https://github.com/louis-e/arnis/blob/main/gitassets/bbox-finder.png?raw=true) The world will always be generated starting from the coordinates 0 0 0.
+Try starting with a small area since large areas take a lot of computing power and time to process.

 Manually generate a new Minecraft world (preferably a flat world) before running the script.
 The --bbox parameter specifies the bounding box coordinates in the format: min_lng,min_lat,max_lng,max_lat.